A colored sl(N)-homology for links in S^3: Chain Complexes Associated to Knotted MOY Graphs

 If $D_i$ is of type (i) or (ii), then it is an (embedded) MOY graph, and its matrix factorization $C(D_i)$ is an object of $\hmf_{R_i,w_i}$.
-We define the chain complex associated to $D_i$, which is denoted by $\hat{C}(D_i)=C(D_i)$, to be
+We define both the unnormalized chain complex $\hat{C}(D_i)$ and the normalized chain complex $C(D_i)$ to be

 where $C(D_i)$ has homological grading $0$.
 (The abuse of notations here should not be confusing.)